Here’s how to do high school Language Arts with a General-Interest Teen.

 - Has a variety of literature and writing topics

-Requests for parents of general-interest teens is exactly why 7Sisters developed (and vetted on homeschool high schoolers) our Literature & Composition series.
-The curriculum is presented by semester with a mix of different literature topics and writing assignments that span the requirements for a Language Arts credit in an interesting way.
+Requests for parents of general-interest teens is exactly why 7Sisters developed (and vetted on homeschool high schoolers) our English/Language Arts series.
+The curriculum is with a mix of different literature topics and writing assignments that span the requirements for a Language Arts credit in an interesting way.

 Your general-interest teens can earn a meaningful and interesting Language Arts credit when you gear their curriculum to their needs.
-Our Literature & Composition series is a great way to accomplish this!
-Download your first semester.
+Our ELA series is a great way to accomplish this!
+Download your first year.

 For more on how to choose Language Arts curriculum for your homeschool high schoolers, check here.